 pin image for how to crochet moss stitch with teal yarn and pink crochet hook

-i do this and love it as well and sometimes do a variation of only working FLO.
+1. i do this and love it as well and sometimes do a variation of only working FLO.
 Thanks for this!

-Shannon Low
+2. Shannon Low says:

 I think the moss stitch pattern has an error in the turning chain placement.
 Otherwise this is a great blog that’s helped me refresh my crochet skills, thanks!

-Sarah Stearns
+1. Sarah Stearns says:

 Ah, thank you for catching that!

-DEANN ATKINS
+3. DEANN ATKINS says:

 Hi, I am a total newbie and want to do a baby blanket for my first grandchild.
-How do I figure out how much yarn I would need for a 36x36" square?
+How do I figure out how much yarn I would need for a 36×36″ square?
 And how would I end the top row?

-Sarah Stearns
+1. Sarah Stearns says:

-For a baby blanket, you'll probably need about 3 balls of yarn.
+For a baby blanket, you’ll probably need about 3 balls of yarn.
 But of course, that will depend on the exact yarn weight and brand that you choose.
-As for you other question, many people like to add a border to their blankets.
-The simplest border would be a round or two of single crochet.